With new stadium, Las Vegas will enter race for major events

 “When we were first pushing for this stadium, those are the type events that we said if we build it, they will come.”

 Numerous sporting events have taken place in Arizona since the University of Phoenix Stadium opened in 2006.
-But Sadler said it’s not a guarantee Las Vegas will get the major events just because it has a new stadium.
+But Sadler said it’s no guarantee Las Vegas will get the major events just because it has a new stadium.

 “They are not automatic awards just because a stadium is built,” he said.
 “It doesn’t mean that it’s going to be in the rotation.
 You have to compete with other cities and other states that are very formidable.

 “Geographically, Los Angeles will also be competing now with their stadium.
-All three cities (Las Vegas, Los Angeles, Phoenix) have the nice weather, but it’s still comes down to which city puts up the best bid.”
+All three cities (Las Vegas, Los Angeles and Phoenix) have the nice weather, but it still comes down to which city puts up the best bid.”

-Las Vegas isn’t a shoe-in for the major events, but the stadium at least puts the city in the race.
+Las Vegas isn’t a shoo-in for the major events, but the stadium at least puts the city in the race.

 The UNLV football team could benefit by being able to leverage more home-and-home contracts with top programs such as Ohio State and Michigan.
-UNLV will play Ohio State on the road in September and traveled to Michigan in 2015.
+UNLV will play Ohio State on the road in September, and it traveled to Michigan in 2015.

 “I think we already do a good job of getting those type of programs to Las Vegas,” UNLV coach Tony Sanchez said.
 “UCLA has been here.
 Wisconsin has been here.
 BYU is coming this year.

+Big day for Las Vegas.
+Excited to share our new home with the #LasVegasRaiders! pic.twitter.com/4IAKAickYN— UNLV Football (@unlvfootball) March 27, 2017

-“Not sure it will boost the scheduling, but there are some many advantages with having a new stadium.
+“Not sure it will boost the scheduling, but there are so many advantages with having a new stadium.
 A world-class facility in the right location can impact your student body.
-It will increase attendance, but part of it is winning and we have to do that consistently.”
+It will increase attendance, but part of it is winning.
+And we have to do that consistently.”

 Follow all of our Oakland Raiders to Las Vegas coverage online at reviewjournal.com/NFLinVegas and @NFLinVegas on Twitter.